rolfma19/pc-ted/model_zoo/readme.md

-# Model Zoo of PC-TED
+# Model Zoo
 ## Introduction
-This repository is a the model zoo of PC-TED.
+This folder is the model zoo.

 ## Usage
 Please refer to ```Script.md```.